 Reading time: 5 minutes

-When you're in an unfamiliar place, what do you always have on hand?
+When you’re in an unfamiliar place, what do you always have on hand?
 Your smartphone!
-It's right in your pocket ready to be whipped out when you need to get directions, call a cab or view your surroundings.
-Of course, when you're travelling abroad in a country like Thailand, your usual phone might not cut it.
+It’s right in your pocket ready to be whipped out when you need to get directions or call a cab.
+Of course, when you’re travelling abroad in a country like Thailand, your usual mobile setup might not cut it.

-In order to stay well connected on your trip, here's everything you need to know about SIM cards in Thailand.
+Here’s everything you need to know about staying connected in Thailand.

 Optus